 Are listed here the main experiments (mainly post-1980) mentioned in those web pages.
 We aim at pointing out experiments which had a major historical impact on the neutrino experimental studies after 1980.
-You will find here only a few lines about the aim and the results of each experiment.
-More information can be found from the links provided below (experiment link or wikipedia link), or from the Wikipedia list of neutrino experiments or from the quite exhaustive list available on the Maury Goodman’s web site http://www.hep.anl.gov/ndk/hypertext/
+A few lines describe the aim and the results of each experiment.
+More information can be found by clicking on the experiment’s name or the wikipedia link.
+More information can be found also from the Wikipedia list of neutrino experiments or from the quite exhaustive list available on the Maury Goodman’s web site http://www.hep.anl.gov/ndk/hypertext/

 - Neutrinos from nuclear reactors